-You probably know this already.
-Most of the 9-5 jobs out there are meant for the jolly outgoing guys.
+You probably know already that most of the 9-5 jobs out there are meant for the jolly outgoing guys.

 If you are an introvert, the truth is you probably want more time alone.
 But most jobs won’t give you that.

 Let’s think of this:

 You just had a sorry moment dealing with a freaky company client who almost broke the cup of coffee on your desk.

 And then your “walky-talky” colleague bumps in with a gist about the new visitor to her home – her new puppy.